-Over the last couple of years, Ruby on Rails has gained quite a bit of popularity worldwide.
-Backed by a dynamic group of supporters, Ruby on Rails is used by more than half a million websites, among which Airbnb, Shopify, and Phrase.
-It is even more popular among startups that want to develop web apps as fast as possible.
+Backed by a dynamic group of supporters, Ruby on Rails is used by more than half a million websites, among which Airbnb, Shopify, and last but not least, Phrase.
+It is even more popular among startups that want to develop web apps the fastest way possible.
 If you also happen to have a unique app idea that you would like to implement without spending a fortune, then it is time to learn Ruby on Rails.
-We have curated a list of the best online resources for you to check out and start learning right away!
+We have curated a list of the best online resources for you to check out and start learning from day one!

 Screencasts & Podcasts

 RubyTapas is a website that offers informative screencasts on Ruby and Rails produced by Avdi Grimm, author of many tutorials and a couple of great books.
 The screencasts are posted twice a week and are perfect for Rails developers who are looking to improve their skills.

 RubyRogues is a podcast held by the DevChat platform covering various topics related to Ruby and Rails development.
 The authors invite guests and release new episodes almost every week.

 RailsCasts is a platform created by Ryan Bates, author of popular solutions such as CanCan and LetterOpener.
 This address provides informative, short, and to-the-point screencasts, covering various tips and tricks on Ruby on Rails.
 There are hundreds of videos that can be useful for both new developers as well as seasoned pros.